 You also need to have good test scores.
 Take the SAT and ACT seriously by practicing, both on your own and with the PSAT your sophomore year.
 Enroll in test prep courses, look for free materials online, read every tip article you can get your eyes on, and think about getting a tutor.
 Junior and senior year will be extremely busy even without your standardized test-taking, so don’t let them sneak up on you.
 Be sure to check out sites like The College Board that are experts in helping students get into college.

 Tip 3: Make yourself useful

 Your résumé doesn’t end with your GPA and your test scores—at least it shouldn’t.
 Colleges want well-rounded, involved students, and that doesn’t mean being a top user on every social media platform.

 Look for volunteer opportunities whenever you can.
+If you're passionate about helping people and want to get accepted to a PA program in Chicago, for example, try volunteering at a local hospital or nursing home.
 There are always people in need somewhere, and all you have to do is ask teachers and other staff members at your school and your church, if you have one, or read the local paper (Online versions work, too).